 There are several different systems available, including:

-- Bathroom system– Smaller systems are available that capture the water from the bathroom sink and bath and return it the toilet for flushing.
-These systems are much less expensive than a whole house system, but they are still able to cut water consumption by up to 30%.
+- Bathroom system– Smaller systems are available that capture the water from the bathroom sink and bath and return it to the toilet for flushing.
+These systems are much less expensive than a whole-house system, but they are still able to cut water consumption by up to 30%.

 - Bathroom system with heat capture– An upgraded bathroom system can also capture the heat from the water and return it to your home heating system.